Sciatica Treatment in Sheffield

 Advice on exercises and lifestyle changes to prevent flare-ups

-We treat patients with sciatica from across Sheffield and surrounding areas including Rotherham, Dronfield, Mosborough, and Chesterfield, from our clinics in Beauchief (S8) and Todwick (S26).
+Josh treats patients with sciatica from across Sheffield and the surrounding areas, including Rotherham, Dronfield, Mosborough, and Chesterfield, from clinics in Beauchief (S8) and Todwick (S26).

 Struggling with sciatica in Sheffield?
-Book an appointment with Josh today and take the first step toward lasting relief.
+Book an appointment with Josh today and take the first step towards lasting relief.

 -